The Serpent's Spell, Amber

 out” can mean a lot of things!

-I’ve also written three books and many articles about homelessness
+I’ve also written several books and many articles about homelessness

 to the magical and